 Federal Revenues - Federal revenues consist of revenues from the federal government in the form of operating grants or entitlements.
 An operating grant is a contribution to be used for a specific purpose, activity or facility.
 A grant may be received either directly from the federal government or indirectly as a passthrough from another government, such as the state.
 Entitlement is the amount of payment to which the School is entitled pursuant to an allocation formula contained in applicable statutes.
-The majority of the federal revenues received by the School are apportioned to the general fund.
-The School maintains a separate child nutrition fund and the federal revenues received for the child nutrition programs are apportioned there.
+All federal revenues received by the School are apportioned to the general fund.

-Non-Monetary Transactions - The School receives commodities form the U.S. Department of Agriculture.
+Non-Monetary Transactions - When applicable, the School receives commodities form the U.S. Department of Agriculture.
 The value of these commodities has been included in the Schedule of Expenditures of Federal Awards; however, they have not been included in the financial statements as either revenue or expense since they are not reported under the regulatory basis of accounting.